Yonatanhaile/EthiopianMarket/EthiopiaMarket/QUICKSTART.md

 - Use the search bar to find specific items

 ### Create a Listing
+**Note: You must be logged in to create listings**

+1. Login/Register first (see Authentication above)
-1. Click "Create Listing" button on the home page or dashboard
+2. Click "Create Listing" button on the home page or dashboard
 2. Fill out the 4-step wizard:
    - Step 1: Title, category, region
    - Step 2: Short and long descriptions